top of page

 Leadership Team

-Sonila has advised leading foundations, international organizations, governments, companies, and nonprofits on strategies to enhance their impact on some of the world’s most pressing global challenges.
-Her clients have included the Rockefeller Foundation, New York City Government, Human Rights Watch, UNDP, Swiss Re, Unilever, and the Global Fund to End Modern Slavery.
+Before leading Dalberg Catalyst, Sonila was a Partner at Dalberg Advisors.
+She joined the firm’s founding team in 2003 and played a pivotal role in its growth—launching the Environment Practice, directing the New York office, and advising leading governments, multilaterals, nonprofits, companies, and foundations on strategies to confront pressing global challenges.
+Her clients included the Rockefeller Foundation, UNDP, Human Rights Watch, New York City Government, Swiss Re, Unilever, and the Global Fund to End Modern Slavery.

-Prior to joining Dalberg, Sonila worked for McKinsey & Company.
-She holds an MBA from Columbia University and an undergraduate degree in Economics from Harvard University.
-She has spoken at various fora including the World Economic Forum and the Council on Foreign Relations, and her perspectives have appeared in publications such as The Guardian and The Economist.
+Prior to Dalberg, Sonila worked for McKinsey & Company.
+She holds an MBA from Columbia University and an AB in Economics from Harvard University.
+She has spoken at various fora including the World Economic Forum and the Council on Foreign Relations, and her perspectives have appeared in publications such as The Guardian, The Lancet, and Stanford Social Innovation Review.
+She also serves on the Board of the Rainforest Alliance and previously served on Dalberg’s Board of Trustees.

 Sonila Cook